dgraph-io/dgraph/wiki/content/deploy/index.md

 **Shard rebalancing**

 Dgraph Zero tries to rebalance the cluster based on the disk usage in each group.
-If Zero detects an imbalance, it would try to move a predicate along with index and reverse edges to a group that has minimum disk usage.
-This can make the predicate unavailable temporarily.
+If Zero detects an imbalance, it would try to move a predicate along with its indices to a group that has minimum disk usage.
+This can make the predicate temporarily read-only.
+Queries for the predicate will still be serviced, but any mutations for the predicate will be rejected and should be retried after the move is finished.

 Zero would continuously try to keep the amount of data on each server even, typically running this check on a 10-min frequency.
 Thus, each additional